BasThomas/basthomas.github.io/_drafts/2018-02-28-managing-finite-state.md

 ---

 How do you manage finite states in these situations?
-Is your approach similar, or do you have a different approach?
+Is your approach similar, or is it rather different?
 Please let me know!

 If you have an idea where this specific implementation can be simplified and improved - which it sure can - feel free to reach out as well.
 For example, we can make the `State` enum generic, which would be useful if you have multiple Controllers with a loading / data / failure state machine, where the data type is different among the Controllers.